Guy Dessicy in the Belgian Comic Strip Center. Picture © D. Pasamonik.

 Studio Hergé

 Publiart advertisement for Victoria chocolate by François Craenhals (1955).
+Dutch-language version.

 Publiart

 Publiart advertisement for Ajax bicycles (1959).
 Artist unknown, maybe Tibet?
+Dutch-language version.

-This allowed Publiart to broaden its scope and basically create advertisements around comic characters from the best-selling Belgian comic magazines of that period in history.
-Among the many icons who started their career drawing comics for Publiart were Berck, François Craenhals, Raymond Macherot, Dany, Mittéï, Géri, Philippe Geluck, Jean Graton, Hermann, Tibet, William Vance, Carlos Roque and Albert Weinberg.
+Publiart also proved a starting point for a new generation of comic artists.
+Among the many later-day icons who started, or boosted, their comic career at Dessicy's agency were Berck, François Craenhals, Raymond Macherot, Dany, Mittéï, Géri, Philippe Geluck, Jean Graton, Hermann, Tibet, William Vance, Carlos Roque and Albert Weinberg.
+Most of them were later rewarded with their own comic series in Tintin magazine, provided that they could combine this production with their advertising comic duties.
 Publiart made ads for many companies, including Parein cookies, Rombouts coffee, Côte d'Or chocolate, Salik jeans and the Walibi theme park in Waver, Belgium.
-For the latter he also designed their mascot in 1975: an orange wallaby.
-He also thought up the classic advertising slogan "As-tu ton Tuc?" ("Do you have your Tuc yet?") for Parein's cookie brand Tuc.
 By the 1960s, Publiart expanded its activities, and also took on the development of slogans and mascots.
-With the gradual decline of comic magazines in the 1970s, Publiart lost most of its relevance.
-Dessicy resigned as head in the early 1980s.
-In 1989, Publiart's final achievement was organizing a tombola at the opening of the Belgian Comic Strip Center in Brussels, not coincidentally a project of Guy Dessicy.
+For instance, Dessicy thought up the classic advertising slogan "As-tu ton Tuc?" ("Do you have your Tuc yet?") for Parein's cookie brand Tuc.
+For Walibi, Dessicy designed their 1975 mascot, an orange wallaby.
+However, with the gradual decline of comic magazines in the 1970s, Publiart lost most of its relevance.
+In the early 1980s, Guy Dessicy resigned as head.
+In 1989, Publiart's final achievement was organizing a raffle at the opening of the Belgian Comic Strip Center in Brussels, not coincidentally a new project of Guy Dessicy.

-Publi-Art advertisement for Hacosan by Géri (1959).
+Publiart advertisement for Hacosan by Géri (1959).
+Dutch-language version.

 Belgian Comic Strip Center